xme/dockers/imap2thehive/README.md

 # Purpose
 The script imap2thehive.py polls an IMAP4 mailbox for new emails and imports fetched messages into an instance of [TheHive](https://thehive-project.org/).
+By default, a new case is created per email read.
+If the subject of the mail contains "[ALERT]", an alert is created.

 # Configuration
 The script is fully configurable via a Python-friendly configuration file.
 See imap2thehive.conf sample for more details.